flashxio/knor/README.md

-# k||means
+# k||means (Alpha Release)

-A library to compure k-means in the following settings:
+A Parallel and Distributed library to compute **k-means**.
+This library outperforms commercial products like Turi (Graphlab, Dato) and MLlib often by an order of magnitude or more.
+The library contains:

-1. Non-Uniform Memory Access (NUMA) machines.
-A NUMA-optimized multithreaded ,via [p-threads](https://computing.llnl.gov/tutorials/pthreads/) implemation for shared-memory linux systems
+1. Non-Uniform Memory Access (NUMA) machine optimizations.
+A NUMA-optimized multithreaded ,via [p-threads](https://computing.llnl.gov/tutorials/pthreads/) implemation for shared-memory linux systems.
-2. An MPI-based implementation of the ||Lloyds algorithm.
+2. An MPI-based distributed-parallel implementation of the ||Lloyds algorithm where each *thread* lauched by an MPI *process* then executes our NUMA optimizations.
-3. Options to use a scalable adaption of [Elkan's](http://users.cecs.anu.edu.au/~daa/courses/GSAC6017/kmeansicml03.pdf) agorithm that *can* drastically reduce the number of distance computations required.
+3. Options to use a scalable lightweight adaption of [Elkan's](http://users.cecs.anu.edu.au/~daa/courses/GSAC6017/kmeansicml03.pdf) agorithm that *can* drastically reduce the number of distance computations required **without the memory blowup** that traditionally ailes Elkan's alogrithm.
+4. A semi-external memory implementation that scales well beyond the size of RAM and is geared toward high-io enabled, stand-alone, thick nodes.
+Performance is comparable to in-memory even when the data is significantly larger than RAM.

 These implementations are incarnations of algorithms in [our publication](https://arxiv.org/abs/1606.08905).
 These implementations